Singularity-Academy/SingularityAcademy/README.md

 # AI Online School Platform

+## Todo

+### frontend
+  1. fix npm dependency error (typescripts versions)
+  2. new func:

+### backend
+  1. generate a study plan and add to the course section in the interaction page after talking to principal AI
+  2. generate existing course's study plan or new course from your school or owb interest

+### AI engine

 A modern AI-driven online learning platform built with React, Go, and MySQL.

 ## Technology Stack